 So (and this is a really confronting thing to ask yourself): Does the mark roughly equate to my effort?

-You need to think about this since your law teacher is likely to ask you the same or a very similar question.
+You need to think about this since your law teacher will likely ask you the same or a very similar question.

 - No. I still don’t know how I got the mark I got.
 I want to ask about my assessment.

 - Yes.
-I possibly didn’t but as much effort in as I should have.
+I possibly didn’t put as much effort in as I should have.

 Answering ‘yes’ doesn’t mean you shouldn’t make a time to speak to your law teacher.
-If you have failed the unit, you can ask some questions about improving your performance next time around.
-If there have been some things happening to you across the semester, it might also be an opportunity to talk about some of that (but keep reading since that means doing a little preparation).
+If you have failed the unit, you can ask some questions about improving your performance next time.
+If some things happen to you across the semester, it might also be an opportunity to talk about some of that (but keep reading since that means doing a little preparation).